Xaocsoul/Ruins-texture-pack/README.md

-# ca texture pack
+# rainworld ruins
-texture pack for the ca rp server
+changes the look of blocks for ca server rp (rainworld ruins)